Theresa-Nguyen/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 2. To deploy the template, you will need:

-   - **Admin Username** and password or SSH key data which is an SSH RSA public key for your VM.
+   - **Admin Username** and password or SSH key data which is an SSH RSA public key for your VM

    - **JBoss EAP Username** and password